riyazshaikh/d3-school-viz/README.md

 # Data sources

-All school data was provided by RANYCS, although some location info had to be inferred from public records.
+All school data was provided by [Research Alliance for New York City Schools](http://steinhardt.nyu.edu/research_alliance/), although some location info had to be inferred from public records.
 The geographic shape file was accessed from [NYC Planning website] (http://www1.nyc.gov/site/planning/data-maps/open-data/districts-download-metadata.page)

 # Development approach